iceberg988/jeykllpaper/_posts/2020-02-22-perf-profiler.md

 **Show system wide PMC statistics**

-The following example shows PMC statistics for the entire system, for 5 seconds
+The following example shows PMC statistics for the entire system, for 5 seconds.

 ```bash
 $ perf stat -a sleep 5